redox-os/book/src/porting-applications.md

 ## Dependencies

-A program dependency can be a library (a program that offer functions to some program), a runtime (a program that satisfy some program dependency when it's executed) or a build tool (a program to configure/build some program).
+A application dependency can be a library (a application that offer functions to some application), a runtime (a application that satisfy some application dependency when it's executed) or a build tool (a application to configure/build some application).

-Most C, C++ and Rust programs place build tools/runtime together with development libraries (packages with `-dev` suffix) in their build instructions documentation.
+Most C, C++ and Rust applications place build tools/runtime together with development libraries (packages with `-dev` suffix) in their build instructions documentation.

 Example: